jt-nti/ge2019/content/static/about.md

 url: "/about/"
 ---

-Voter Tools is a [Tech For UK](https://techforuk.com/) project.
-[Check out our other projects](https://brexit.tools/) and if you have an idea for a tool, [submit it here](https://bit.ly/ideastostopbrexit)!

-And don't forget to [register to vote](https://www.gov.uk/registertovote)!
+This site is a fork of the [Tech For UK](https://techforuk.com/) [tactical-vote-tools](https://github.com/TechForUK/tactical-vote-tools) project, which didn't end up getting published.

 ## Credits